XPIAN/xpian.github.io/baptisminearlychristianity.md

 those who Christ has circumcised "were dead through your trespasses and the uncircumcision of your flesh."
-Clearly he does not have in mind a practice that was in every way parallel to the practice of circumcising all Israelite males, even children as Israelite children were not circumcised because they were dead through their trespasses, nor were they circumcised through faith, as they on the eighth day after birth had no ability to have faith.
+Clearly he does not have in mind a practice that was in every way parallel to the practice of circumcising all Israelite males, even children; Israelite children were not circumcised because they were dead through their trespasses, nor were they circumcised through faith, as they, on the eighth day after birth, had no ability to have faith.

 In 1 Corinthians 10:2, Paul referred to what happened to the Israelites